-The movement to cloud and mobility, ABM will have to tweak its offerings by making necessary changes in the sales and solution strategy.

-2. Supply side risk for talent acquisition: The IT industry is characterized by its constant supply constraints due to technological advancements as well as personal growth sought by the employees.
+- 1. Industry: With the movement to Cloud and mobility, ABM will have to tweak its offerings by making necessary sales and solution strategy changes.
+These efforts began last year. - 2.
+Supply side risk for talent acquisition: The IT industry is characterized by its constant supply constraints due to technological advancements as well as personal growth sought by the employees.
 With a growing customer base and mission-critical projects, the unavailability of the right skilled resources at right time in the right quantity can pose a risk.

 ABM has adopted a strategy of taking fresh graduates and training them specifically for technologies and domain-specific to ABM.
 Further the Company constantly trains and re-trains existing resources for different skills and technologies.
 Suitable HR practices are adopted to minimise the attrition rate.
 Lateral hiring is done to bring in fresh leaders.

 Under COVID-19 remote onboarding of new employees may pose minor risk of integrating the new employees in ABM culture and practices.
 HR dept. is designing the onboarding process keeping this constraint in mind.
-Hybrid functioning of work from home and office over a period of time is likely to taper this risk down.

 3. Operational efficiency: The operational risk is mainly associated with client acquisition, execution of projects, information security and continuity of customer's business operations.
-The company has project level monitoring where such risks are identified and escalated to board for suitable corrective measures on time.
+The Company has project-level monitoring where such risks are identified and escalated to the board for suitable corrective measures on time.